Nutrition / Wellness

 The World Health Organization defines wellness as:

-Wellness is a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.
+A state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.

 At Park Avenue Endocrinology & Nutrition, we treat nutrition as just part of your overall wellness.
 We believe there are five facts to wellness: